status-im/write.status.im/docs/style-conventions.md

     | **Correct** | FAQ: Import data from Discord           | `faq-import-data-from-discord.md`            |
     | **Correct** | Do's and don'ts of Profile security     | `dos-and-donts-of-profile-security.md`       |

-- At the index page level, use a bold typeface to stress the action and the feature or concept in the document.
+- At the index page level, use a bold typeface to stress the action and the feature or concept in the document. :fontawesome-regular-user:

     | Usage       | Example                                   |
     |:------------|:------------------------------------------|